monastyrskyy/monastyrskyy.github.io/_posts/2019-7-12-real_estate_predictions.md

 I hypothesize that the top 5 states match the top 5 states by population, and similarly the bottom 5 states/territories match the bottom 5 states/territories by population.
 My hypothesis largely matches reality, with 4 out of 5 most populous states also being in the top 5 by college count (<a href="https://www.census.gov/newsroom/press-releases/2015/cb15-215.html" target="blank">Pennsylvania is the exception</a>).
 The least populated regions in the US are territories, so my hypothesis is supported as well.

-## Data Wrangling
+## Initial Data Wrangling
 To set a baseline result, I wanted to run a simple linear regression using all the available predictors that contained at least 90% non-missing values.
-To do this, I changed all the text fields to factors and made the prediction.
+To do this, I changed all the text fields to factors and took out any columns that had over 90% missing values.
+Additionally, I did no imputation nor dummy variable assignment.

+## Initial Modeling
+### LM/GLM/GLMNet
 Because of all the missing values, the `lm()` function could not predict all the rows, so for the rows that it couldn't predict, I took the average value of all the other predictions and imputed the missing predictions with the average.
 I then did the same with `glm()` and `glmnet()` functions and compared the results.

-The results are calculated as follows:
+The results are calculated as follows, and are shown below for the three methodologies discussed.

 $$
  RMSE = \sqrt{\frac{1}{n}\Sigma_{i=1}^{n}{\Big({log(predicted_i) - log(actual_i)}\Big)^2}}